An Improvement of Rota's Straightening Algorithm: Appendix II: straightening coefficients

-In this section, we will consider the formula of straightening coefficients.
-This have been studied in \cite{clausen2}, \cite{desarmenien}, \cite{huang2}, etc..
-Their proofs are based on Rota's straightening algorithm \cite{rota-straightening-formula} and a technique raised by Clausen \cite{clausen1}.
-But the proof here is quite obvious, and the understanding of this formula is more clear.
-The following definition comes from the definition of $\mathcal{P}_c(T)$. \bn Let $T_1,T_2$ be two tableaux of degree $d$, we define \be \xi(T_1,T_2)=\sum_X rowsign(X,T_1), \ee where
+In this section, we will consider the formula of straightening coefficients in bracket algebra.
+This have been studied in \cite{clausen2}, \cite{desarmenien}, \cite{huang}.
+Their proofs are based on Rota's straightening algorithm \cite{rota-straightening-formula} and a technique raised by Clausen \cite{clausen2}.
+Now we will give a proof about the formulas based on dual bracket.

-(1) the summation over all $X$ such that each row (resp. column) of $X$ can be transformed into $T_1$ (resp. $T_2$) by some permutations.